thorsten/phpMyFAQ/CONTRIBUTING.md

 These basic rules makes it possible for us to earn a living of the phpMyFAQ project, but it also ensures that the code remains Open Source and under the MPL 2.0 license.
 All contributions will be added to the changelog and on the phpMyFAQ website.

+Copyright © 2001 - 2022 Thorsten Rinne and the phpMyFAQ Team